 The primary efficacy endpoint of improved postprandial glucose nadir during mixed meal tolerance testing (MMTT) was achieved with statistical significance with avexitide 30 mg BID (57.1 vs 47.1 mg/dL; P = 0.001) and 60 mg QD (59.2 vs 47.1 mg/dL; P = 0.0002), with fewer participants requiring glycemic rescue during each of the active dosing regimens than during placebo dosing.
 The secondary endpoint of reduced postprandial insulin peak during MMTT was also statistically significant with avexitide 30 mg BID (349.5 vs 454.5 IU/mL; P < 0.03) and 60 mg QD (357.2 vs 454.5 IU/mL; P = 0.04).

 Improvements in metabolic and clinical parameters were also monitored during each patient’s daily routine in the outpatient setting and assessed by self-blood glucose monitoring (SBGM), electronic diary, and continuous glucose monitoring (CGM).
-Patients experienced fewer episodes of Hypoglycemia (Hypoglycemia symptoms confirmed by SBGM concentrations of <70 mg/dL), Severe Hypoglycemia (neuroglycopenic symptoms confirmed by SBGM concentrations <55 mg/dL), and a reduced rate of rescue during both dosing regimens of avexitide as compared with placebo.
-Rescue is defined as self- or third-party administration of oral or g-tube intake to prevent or treat Hypoglycemia.
-Patients also demonstrated reductions in percent time in Hypoglycemia during diurnal periods (8 am to midnight) and number of episodes of Hypoglycemia as measured by CGM.
+Patients experienced fewer episodes of level 1 hypoglycemia (blood glucose concentrations of <70 mg/dL), level 2 hypoglycemia (blood glucose concentrations <54 mg/dL), and level 3 hypoglycemia (a severe event characterized by altered mental and/or physical functioning that requires assistance from another person for recovery) during avexitide as compared with placebo.
+Patients also demonstrated reductions in percent time in hypoglycemia and number of episodes of hypoglycemia as measured by CGM.

 Avexitide was well-tolerated in this study.
 There were no treatment-related serious adverse events and no participant withdrawals.
 Adverse events were typically mild to moderate in severity.
 The most common adverse events were injection site bruising, nausea, and headache, all of which occurred with lower frequency during avexitide dosing periods than during the placebo dosing period.